Sports Betting Explained

 Moneyline is a type of odds that is widely accepted as a bet.
 American odds show the favourite and underdog with a minus (-) and plus (+) sign, respectively.
 These show the money you need to risk or the potential $100 win.
 Let’s put that into perspective with an NBA bet:

 - Lakers: -500

 - Pistons: +700

-In this case, the Lakers are an obvious favorite.
+In this case, the Lakers are an obvious favourite.
 You need to bet $500 to win $100 in return if you wager on the Lakers, who have a much higher winning probability in this moneyline.
 On the other hand, punters will need to risk $100 to win $700 by betting on the Pistons potentially.

 Points spreads are special bets that allow you to wager on the margin of victory.
 Unlike moneyline, this bet doesn’t pick a winner.
-Instead, you’re betting on a favorite winning by a certain margin or the underdog to win by surprise or not lose by a set number of points.
+Instead, you’re betting on a favourite winning by a certain margin or the underdog to win by surprise or not lose by a set number of points.

 This bet is highly popular in the USA, especially in NBA, NFL, and NHL matches.